Resveratrol: Cancer

 As of 2020, there is no evidence of an effect of resveratrol on cancer in humans.

 Metabolic syndrome

 There is no conclusive evidence for an effect of resveratrol on human metabolic syndrome.
 One 2015 review found little evidence for use of resveratrol to treat diabetes.
-A 2015 meta-analysis found little evidence for an effect of resveratrol on diabetes biomarkers.
+Meta-analyses in 2021 and 2015 found little evidence for an effect of resveratrol on diabetes biomarkers.